-Credits: 3 The history of the development of the film as an art form from its origins in France and England to the present.
+The history of the development of the film as an art form from its origins in France and England to the present.
 Prerequisite: one history of art course.
-Offered upon rotation with other courses in film.
-Requirements: None.

 Prerequisites: None.
 Offered: Upon rotation with other courses in film.

-ARH 0328 FILM AND POLITICS Credits: 3
+ARH 0328 - FILM AND POLITICS Credits: 3

 An examination of the narrative content and visual style of American cinema and the studio politics of that representation in the theatre and on television.
 As a means of comparative analysis, films representing Hollywood cinema, network television, and other western and nonwestern societies are considered.
 Alternative cinema, dialectical cinema, and film propaganda are examined.
 Extra curricular work with film and political science issues is integral to the course.
 Requirements: None.

 Prerequisites: One history of art course.